 Thank you for the work you are doing around bringing quality, personalized learning to educators.
 We are excited to learn more about your approach to professional development.
 We would love to hear your thoughts and feedback and the PD that Kiddom offers educators.
 We look forward to hearing from you.

 The first instructional model I learned as a teacher was “I Do, We Do, You Do.”
-Also known as the gradual release of responsibility (GRR), I thought this strategy was effective when introducing new concepts because it allowed me to “reach” every student at the same time.
+Also known as the gradual release of responsibility (GRR), this strategy was most effective when introducing new concepts because it allowed me to “reach” every student at the same time.
 But like any instructional technique, GRR has its shortcomings: it erroneously assumes all students learn and work at the same pace.
-And while this technique may have satisfied pedagogical best practices developed in the 20th century, teaching to the average is no longer considered an ideal practice since it fails to optimize learning for the individual student.
+And while this technique may have satisfied pedagogical best practices developed in the 20th century, teaching to the average is no longer considered ideal since it fails to optimize learning for the individual student.

 When I relied on “I Do, We Do, You Do” in my first few years as a teacher, I immediately saw gaps in student learning.
-Students that were learning at a rate faster or slower than the pace I set were either bored (maybe they grasped the concept quickly) or distracted (maybe they couldn’t connect to the concept in the way I presented it).
+Students that were learning at a different rate than the pace I set were either bored (maybe they grasped the concept quickly) or distracted (maybe they couldn’t connect to the concept in the way I presented it).
 I devoted a lot of energy to keeping the whole class engaged throughout the lesson, but this task proved difficult to achieve and often created unnecessary classroom management challenges.
 The added stress from relying solely on “I Do, We Do, You Do” inspired me to experiment with more student-centric instructional strategies.

 I found three components of instruction difficult to incorporate well with GRR: building student choice and voice, offering differentiation, and supporting multiple learning modalities.
 Using the Kiddom platform, I’m going to explore how teachers can employ student-centric methodologies to address these areas and take their craft to the next level.